See Me After Class: Manga

 See Me After Classs original story was written by Akiyoshi Ohta, with drawings by Japanese manga artist Munyū, who is known for illustrating the Ladies versus Butlers! light novels.
-It began serialization in Media Factory's seinen manga magazine Monthly Comic Alive, starting from the August 2008 issue.
-As of November 2014, twenty five chapters have been collected into three tankōbon volumes, published between February 28, 2010, and June 30, 2012.
+It was serialized in Media Factory's seinen manga magazine Monthly Comic Alive, from the August 2008 to January 2016 issues.
+The chapters have been collected into four tankōbon volumes, published between February 28, 2010, and March 23, 2016.
 These were released under Media Factory's MF Comics Alive Series imprint.

+The release of the eleventh chapter included a survey in which readers could vote for the character to be featured on a subsequent volume cover.
+A special edition of the third volume was released on June 23, 2012, containing an OVA episode.

-A North American publisher called Digital Manga announced in April 2012 that it had licensed two new manga titles for an English release, See Me After Class and President Momoi Kun.
+North American publisher Digital Manga announced in April 2012 that it had licensed two new manga titles for an English release.
 Both were to be released in spring 2013.
-Two volumes were translated into English and published in North America between February 13, 2013 and March 12, 2014, under Digital Manga's Project-H imprint.
+Three volumes were translated into English and published in North America between February 13, 2013 and April 11, 2017, under Digital Manga's Project-H imprint.

-A special edition of the third volume was released on June 23, 2012, containing an OVA episode.
 The manga is also licensed in Taiwan, Hong Kong, Macau, Singapore, and Malaysia by Sharp Point Press.
 Sharp Point Press released three volumes in Chinese between May 28, 2012 and January 8, 2013.
-The release of the eleventh chapter included a survey in which readers could vote for the character to be featured on a subsequent volume cover.
-The cover girls for the first three volumes were Ayana, Patricia, and Risa.